kaivamannam/cs1302-calc/README.md

    In the mockup, when a user clicks on the "Recursion" button, suqare brackets are added to the button text to indicate that the calculator is in recursion mode.
 The same thing would be done with the "Iteration" button for iteration mode.
+You are free to implement this behavior however you want as long as it is very clear to the user.

 5. **How do I pass around objects effectively?**